scran_qc

 , whether the median and MAD were already computed the log-scale.)

-interpretation can be applied.
-It also ensures that the defined threshold is always positive.
+.
+When defining a lower threshold, the log-transformation also ensures that the defined threshold is always positive.

 If this is true